byronbytes/Tasks/README.md

 See the list of [contributors](https://github.com/LiteTools/Tasks/contributors) who participated in this project.

+## Acknowledgments

+* This application was inspired by CCleaner, but we built up on the idea to make it better.
+* Integrated the Windows 10 Debloater made by https://github.com/Sycnex/Windows10Debloater
+* Integrated the Remove Microsoft Edge Script by https://github.com/ShadowWhisperer/Remove-Edge-Chromium

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for more details and information.